yourvaiqbal/ecommerce-sql-analysis/README.md

 ## Overview

-This project is a portfolio-based SQL analytics project built using the Brazilian Olist E-Commerce Dataset.

-The objective of this project is to simulate a real-world end-to-end analytics engineering workflow, starting from raw CSV data ingestion, data validation, dimensional modeling, fact table construction, and analytical metric generation using PostgreSQL.
+This project is an end-to-end SQL data analytics project built using the Brazilian Olist E-Commerce Dataset covering transactions between 2016 and 2018.
+Focuses on transforming raw transactional e-commerce data into a structured analytical data model using PostgreSQL.
+The workflow includes raw data ingestion, data validation, dimensional modeling, fact table construction, business metric generation, and dashboard integration for business reporting.

-The project demonstrates practical SQL skills commonly used in data analyst and analytics engineering roles, including:
+Demonstrates practical skills commonly used in Data Analyst and Analytics Engineering roles, including:

-- Data cleaning
+* SQL data cleaning and transformation
-- Data validation
+* Data validation and quality checks
-- Dimensional modeling
+* Dimensional modeling
-- Aggregation logic
-- Fact table design
+* Fact table construction
+* Aggregation and KPI analysis
+* Analytical query development
-- Business metric analysis
+* Business performance analysis
-- Query optimization mindset
+* Dashboard-ready data preparation

-The final output is a structured analytical model (star schema) designed for dashboard integration with BI tools such as Power BI, Tableau, or Looker Studio.
+The final analytical model is designed using a simplified star schema approach to support scalable reporting and dashboard visualization in BI tools such as Tableau.

+---

+## Business Insights

+Key business insights identified from the analysis:

+* Total revenue reached approximately R$16M during the analysis period.
+* More than 95% of orders were successfully delivered, indicating strong operational fulfillment performance.
+* Revenue growth accelerated significantly throughout 2017 and peaked during early-to-mid 2018.
+* São Paulo (SP) generated the highest customer revenue contribution among all states.
+* Average Order Value (AOV) remained relatively stable, indicating consistent customer purchasing behavior.
+* Operational issues such as canceled and unavailable orders remained at low levels compared to completed deliveries.
+* Quarterly revenue trends reveal strong marketplace expansion before experiencing a decline in late 2018.

+These findings demonstrate how SQL-based analytical workflows can be used to generate actionable business insights from raw transactional datasets.

 ---

 ## Tech Stack